 Why is our service so vital?

 This issue is compounded by a shortage of affordable housing locally.
-The average waiting time for a one-bed council property in Winchester for someone who is not in priority need is four years and four months, with the average cost of a one-bed private rental in central Winchester almost £800 (as of 2019).
+The average waiting time for a one-bed council property in Winchester for someone who is not in priority need is over three years, with the average cost of a one-bed private rental in central Winchester £943 (according to ONS figures published in 2024).

 Many of those who find themselves homeless are not only coping with a lack of housing but with a raft of other problems.
 There is no single reason why someone can end up without a home – personal circumstances and wider factors both play a role.
 The most common factors cited as contributing to homelessness are often complex and interlinked.
 They include relationship breakdown, mental and physical ill health, financial issues, unemployment and substance misuse.
 However individuals can arrive at the point of homelessness after a long chain of other life events.